Affiliated with AdventHealth and Littleton Adventist Hospital

 Evaluation

-(learning ability evaluation to identify disabilities or giftedness)
+(includes comprehensive academic testing to identify learning disabilities or giftedness)

 Clinical Interview